steakknife/rtype/README.md

 ### Supported Type Behaviors
 - `Module`
-  - Value must be an instance of the module/class or one of its superclasses
+  - A value must be an instance of the module/class or one of its superclasses
   - `Any` : An alias for `BasicObject` (means Any Object)
   - `Boolean` : `true` or `false`
 - `Symbol`
-  - Value must have(respond to) a method with the name
+  - A value must have(respond to) a method with the name
 - `Regexp`
-  - Value must match the regexp pattern
+  - A value must match the regexp pattern
 - `Range`
-  - Value must be included in the range
+  - A value must be included in the range
 - `Array`
-  - Value can be any type in the array
+  - A value can be any type in the array
 - `Hash`
-  - Value must be an hash
+  - A value must be an hash
-  - Each of value’s elements must be valid
+  - Each of the value’s elements must be valid
-  - Value's key list must be equal to the hash's key list
+  - The value's key list must be equal to the hash's key list
   - **String** key is **different** from **symbol** key
   - vs Keyword arguments (e.g.)
     - `[{}]` is **not** hash type argument. it is keyword argument because its position is last